Amin al-Haq

+Arrests

+2008 arrest

 Haq was reported to have been captured in Lahore, Pakistan, in early January 2008.
 He was released from Pakistani custody in September 2011 citing a lack of evidence.
 Pakistani officials stated that Haq's connections to al Qaeda "could not be proved," and he is also "not in good health."
 CBS News and NPR cited Haq's release was a trigger for challenges of Pakistan's commitment to fight terrorism.

 However, British daily The Telegraph cites a senior Pakistani security official, who told the paper Haq was "arrested mistakenly, therefore, the police failed to prove any charge of his association with Osama bin Laden and the court set him free."
 Analyst Rahimullah Yusufzai speculated, "They could only have released him with the say so of America or if maybe there really was no evidence or he was not that important."

 In late August 2021, Haq publicly returned to Nangarhar province, Afghanistan, hailed by his entourage, in clandestinity no more.

+2024 arrest

+Haq was arrested in July 2024 during a raid by the Counter Terrorism Department in Sarai Alamgir, Punjab, Pakistan.
+According to the police, he was planning attacks in the Punjab province before his arrest.